We The Future College Scholarship

 Awards Available: 5

-College Students may submit: Essay, Song, STEM, Short Film, Social Media Video, or PSA.
+College Students may submit an essay, Song, STEM, Short Film, Social Media Video, or PSA.
 All entries that utilize copyrighted music, film clips, or photos MUST obtain the proper licensing permissions IN ADVANCE of submitting the entry, in order to be considered.

 Submissions due no later than 11:59 p.m.
-September 17, 2023 submitted electronically through the online portal on this site.
+ET May 31, 2025 submitted electronically through the online portal on this site.
 See Official Rules Section III for complete submission instructions.

 STEM: